 Codominant alleles are both observed.
 Thus, the phenotype of heterozygotes is distinct from that of either homozygote.
 For example, if a person has one allele coding for blood type A and one allele coding for blood type B, the person has both blood types (blood type AB).

-(See also Lyon hypothesis (X-inactivation) Lyon hypothesis (X-inactivation) Sex chromosome anomalies may involve aneuploidy, partial deletions or duplications of sex chromosomes, or mosaicism.
-(See also Overview of Chromosomal Anomalies.)
-Sex chromosome anomalies are... read more .)
+(See also Lyon hypothesis [X inactivation] Lyon hypothesis (X-inactivation) Sex chromosome abnormalities may involve aneuploidy, partial deletions or duplications of sex chromosomes, or mosaicism.
+(See also Overview of Chromosomal Abnormalities.)
+Sex chromosome abnormalities... read more .)

 However, some alleles on the inactive X chromosome do express.
 Many of these alleles are on chromosomal regions corresponding to regions of the Y chromosomes (and are thus called pseudoautosomal regions because both males and females receive 2 copies of these regions).

-If a pedigree appears to skip a generation, consider incomplete penetrance, incomplete expression, and (less likely) genomic imprinting.
+If a trait in a pedigree appears to skip a generation, consider incomplete penetrance, incomplete expression, and (less likely) genomic imprinting.